Mostafa-Belal2/prime-ng-template/README.md

     "primeui": "^4.1.14"
     "angular": "2.0.0-rc.4"

+Make sure to run `npm install` first to get all the required dependencies.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.